 - Configure “robots.txt” to disable HTTPS and WWW protocols.

-Then, Install the SSL Certificate,
+Then, install the SSL certificate:

-- To generate the SSL certificate, you must change the IP address of the domain then, disable redirects, and wait for 24 hours.
+- To generate the SSL certificate, you must change the IP address of the domain then disable redirects and wait for 24 hours.

-- To make a free “Let’s Encrypt” certificate, click Manage and turn the switch to the “ON” position.
+- To make a free “Let’s Encrypt” certificate, click manage and turn the switch to the “ON” position.

-Wait five to thirty minutes.
+You have to wait five to thirty minutes.
 It has been attached to the certificate.
 The HTTPS certificate is now being used to open your website.

 Redirecting HTTP to HTTPS is now possible.
 The certificate can be used for two months.
 It will automatically renew after that if you set it.

 What is SSL or TLS?
-How does it work
+How does it work?

 Secure Sockets Layer (SSL) and Transport Layer Security (TLS) certificates are used to safeguard internet browser connections and transactions.